sunilabrahamindia/sunilabraham/clusters/sunil-abraham-factordaily.md

 created: 2026-01-06
 ---

-***:contentReference[oaicite:0]{index=0}*** is a digital publication focused on technology, startups, and policy developments shaping India’s digital ecosystem.
+***FactorDaily*** is a digital publication focused on technology, startups, and policy developments shaping India’s digital ecosystem.
 Its reporting often combines industry coverage with analysis of regulation, institutions, and the public-interest dimensions of technological change.

 Over time, **Sunil Abraham** has appeared in *FactorDaily* both as a contributor and as a cited analyst.
 His engagement with the publication typically addresses structural questions around data governance, digital infrastructure, platform accountability, and the policy choices that underpin India’s technology environment.